-How will the electric vehicle revolution change machining requirements for OEMs and suppliers in the automotive industry?
+How will the electric vehicle revolution change machining for OEMs and suppliers in automotive?

 The electric vehicle revolution has gained unstoppable momentum, initiated by trailblazers like Tesla, BYD and various other electric vehicle (EV) first adopters.
 Internal combustion engine (ICE) powered vehicles will soon be seen as an outdated technology, with some estimates predicting over 50% of all passenger cars will be electric by 2040.
 It’s no surprise that many companies are lagging behind the initial success of companies like Tesla and BYD.
 The resistance to change is however not due to stubborn ignorance but rather it is the decades of accumulated equipment for machining automotive parts, logistics networks, etc. that has gone into building their various production capabilities.
 This represents an incredible amount of invested capital that cannot simply be discarded.